Neelam057/DataBootCamp_PythonChallenge/README.md

 # Python-Challenge
-In this challenge, we were given two CSV files as a resource.
+In this challenge, we were given PyBank and PyPoll data files as a resource.
 We were required to create Python scripts to analyze the data in these CSV files and export the outputs to text files in the respective folders.

 ## 1. PyBank Analysis